iograft/demo-maya-playblast/README.md

 FBX assets and FBX animations included in this repository are from Adobe Mixamo.

+Some of the iograft features that this graph includes are:
+- Graph Inputs to pass data into a subgraph
+- Loop Node

 ## Running the Demo

 Below are the steps to run the demo: